Sociology and Anthropology

 SOAN 367 Anthropology of Tourism: Travel in Asia

 Content: Investigation of key themes in the study of tourism, including economic and social inequality, race, "the gaze," authenticity, commodification of place and culture, heritage, identity, and performance.
 Students are encouraged to reflect on their own backgrounds in consideration of these themes.
 Focus on ethnographic studies of tourism in Asia.
-The course provides theoretical and methodological tools to imagine, design, and carry out a required individual research project.
+Provision of theoretical and methodological tools to imagine, design, and carry out a required individual research project.

 Restrictions: Sophomore standing required.